matan865/Advanced_Gmail/README.md

 # Advanced Gmail

-In this project, we create a Gmail-like website and email simulation system to learn various tools taught in the *Advanced Systems Programming* course.
+In this project, we create a Gmail-like website and email simulation system to learn various tools taught in the *Advanced Systems Programming* course.2222222

 ---